Apache-ghost/SchoolBridge-/README.md

 At the center of SchoolBridge lies the **Communication Service** - a unified hub that manages all school communications including attendance alerts, report card delivery, fee notifications, chat messages, and event broadcasts.

+## 🌟 Core Value Propositions

+### 🔗 **Closes the Communication Gap**
+Bridges the digital divide between schools and families through unified multi-channel communication that works for every parent, regardless of their technology access.

+### ⚡ **Real-Time Consistency**
+Ensures real-time, consistent updates on attendance, assignments, and behavior through instant notifications via web app, SMS, and offline nodes.

+### 📊 **Data-Driven Decisions**
+Supports data-driven decision-making for teachers and administrators with analytics dashboards, communication tracking, and student performance insights.

+### 🌍 **Universal Offline Access**
+Enables offline access through SMS and USSD for low-income parents, ensuring no family is left behind due to connectivity or device limitations.

+### 🤝 **Collaborative Ecosystem**
+Promotes accountability, transparency, and collaboration across the education ecosystem through direct parent-teacher communication and real-time engagement.

 ## 🚀 Quick Start

 ### Communication Service (Core Feature)